Koromix/rygel/web/koffi.dev/pages/primitives.md

 # String types

-Koffi can converts JS strings to and from UTF-8, UTF-16 or UTF-32 strings.
+Koffi can convert JS strings to and from UTF-8, UTF-16 or UTF-32.

 Type name                      | Aliases         | JS type | Conversion / encoding
 ------------------------------ | --------------- | ------- | ---------------------